escapin/CVJFunct/README.md

 corresponding real cryptographic operations.

-A more detailed explanation of these notions and of the CVJ Framework as well as the realization results of these functionalities can be found
+A more more detailed explanation of these notions and of the CVJ Framework and for all the realization results of these functionalities can be found in:
-in:

-*Kuesters R. and Scapin E. and Truderung T. and Graf J.*,

-**[Extending and Applying a Framework for the Cryptographic Verification of Java Programs][2]**
+*Kuesters R. and Scapin E. and Truderung T. and Graf J.*, **[Extending and Applying a Framework for the Cryptographic Verification of Java Programs][2]**